aerokube/kubernetes-selenium-desktop/README.md

 # Kubernetes Selenium on Desktop

-This repository contains one-command automation scripts allowing to quickly deploy [Moon](https://aerokube.com/moon/) - Selenium browser automation solution running in [Kubernetes](https://kubernetes.io/) cluster.
+This repository contains one-command automation scripts allowing to quickly deploy [Moon](https://aerokube.com/moon/) - Selenium browser automation solution running in [Kubernetes](https://kubernetes.io/) cluster. **Resulting Moon installation is completely free and does not require a paid license.**

 ## One-command Deployment on Windows